Drup/drup.github.io/_posts/2016-08-02-difflists.md

 - : int list -> int list = <fun>
 ```

-During type checking, the type checker unifies the unification variable `'a` with `int` (as specified by the [Hidley-milner][HM] family of type systems).
+During type checking, the type checker unifies the unification variable `'a` with `int` (as specified by the [Hindley-Milner][HM] family of type systems).
 We will now use this to do simple computations.

 [HM]: https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system